GothicIII/AHK_StreamDeck_lib/README.md

 # AHK_StreamDeck_lib
-AHK-Library to use with StreamDeck from Elgato.
+AHKv2-Library to use with StreamDeck from Elgato.
 Implemented:
 - Base64 encoding for sending an image,
 - websocket creation/communication,